CharlesGM/alasco-terraform/README.md

 - To trigger a destroy action, you need to set the destroy variable to true in github actions console.

 ## Access the application
-TO access the application, use the AWS-provided DNS and append port 8080.
+To access the application, use the AWS-provided DNS and append port 8080.
 For example: *alasco-alb-.<region>.elb.amazonaws.com:8080*

 ## Contributing
 Feel free to open issues or submit pull requests if you have suggestions or improvements!